atfdeenk/module-3-atfdeenk-public/README.md

 I've completed the js for **Random Recipe Finder**.
 And do excuse me for I choose **getRandomRecipe** as the name of main Function instead of **onRandomRecipe**, because i find it more suitable for this specific assignment.

 You can find a 10 random recipes by clicking **Get Random Recipe Button**.
-It will also describe the steps you need to take to make the recipe.
+There will also be instructions to make the food.

 Visit the [link](https://noob-recipe-finder.netlify.app/) and find your recipe!